deltaquebec/dquigley.dev/home.md

 I specialize in advancing natural language processing (NLP) by deriving, describing, and exploring fundamental linguistic and mathematical theory.
 My work is centered on equipping semantic vector space models with logical reasoning, thereby increasing their interpretability while maintaining efficiency.
 By integrating model-theoretic semantics into vector spaces, I bridge traditional logical models with modern NLP techniques.
 This integration aims to ensure our models are not only efficient but also trustworthy and transparent in their decision-making processes.

+Besides my research, I serve as the Instructor of Record for introductory linguistics courses at the [University of Wisconsin - Milwaukee](https://uwm.edu/).
+Outside academia, I'm a freelance mathematics and physics tutor and a Genius technician at Apple.